mKeRix/room-assistant/docs/guide/installation.md

 ```

 ## Running with Docker

+### Recommended for...

+Computers being used as general servers.
+Slightly more overhead but avoids possible conflicts with other services.

+### Installation

 This project provides official Docker images on [Docker Hub](https://hub.docker.com/r/mkerix/room-assistant/).
 You can either use the latest or a specific version by using the correct tag.
 It is strongly recommended to run this image with the `host` network, otherwise you may run into problems with many parts of the software.
 For auto-discovery functionality on Linux you will need to map the `/var/run/dbus` volume.